Semi-0/Propagator/README.md

 The original implementation is written in MIT/GNU Scheme and released under the GNU General Public License v3 or later.

-This implementation is not a line-by-line translation.
-It adapts the core ideas to a modern TypeScript runtime and introduces architectural changes appropriate to a push-based and distributed execution model.

-Todos:
-1. simplify premise->cell->amb subs
-2. integrate with socket/libp2p for distributed computation
-3. localize premises maintainance system(means premises also should notify whatever cell it was propagated to for update)

 ## Installation

 ### Quick Start